NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

     cd RINAMI
     bash train_RINAMI.sh
-Newly trained model's paramerters will be saved in the directory "pth/pth_RINAMI_trained/".
+ The parameters of newly trained models will be saved in the directory "pth/pth_RINAMI_trained/".

 # Test of RINAMI